Discrimination on the grounds of pregnancy and maternity

 An employee on maternity leave is protected by pregnancy and maternity discrimination law until the end of their leave.
 Any unlawful discrimination suffered after that would still be classed as illegal, but this would be sex discrimination.

-Examples of pregnancy and maternity discrimination in the workplace
+What are some examples of pregnancy and maternity discrimination in the workplace?

 See below for some common examples of pregnancy discrimination at work: